 The fewest laps led en-route to victory at COTA is 15, which is how many laps Lewis Hamilton led on his way to victory at the 2012 United States Grand Prix.
 That’s the only time that the winner of the race has not been the driver who led the most laps of the Grand Prix.

 The highest number of drivers to lead a lap in a race at COTA is five.
 Five different drivers led at least one lap during the 2022 United States Grand Prix.

 LEARN MORE ABOUT THE UNITED STATES GRAND PRIX

 Lewis Hamilton is the only driver to have been crowned World Champion at COTA, winning both the 2015 and 2019 Drivers’ Championships at the track.

 The Constructors’ Championship has been decided at COTA on three occasions.
 Red Bull were crowned champions here in 2012 and 2022, while Mercedes clinched the Constructors’ Championship title here in 2017.

 The winner of the race at COTA has won the championship in the same season on six occasions.

 The leaders of both the Drivers’ and Constructors’ Championships after the United States Grand Prix at Texas have gone on to win the title in every season since the event was first held in 2012.

-The 2013 United States Grand Prix is the only race at COTA in which both championships had already been decided prior to the race.
+The 2013 and 2023 United States Grands Prix are the only races at COTA in which both championships had already been decided prior to the race.
 In addition, the Constructors’ Championship had already been decided before the COTA race in every season between 2013 and 2016, and in 2019, while the Drivers’ Championship was decided prior to the 2022 United States Grand Prix.